jfcherng-sublime/ST-CommandAndMenu/README.md

 # ST-CommandAndMenu

-Provide some commands and menus for my personal uses.
+(Only for Sublime Text 4) Provide some commands and menus for my personal uses.

 ## Installation